-Learning proper techniques are one way to see better results, but eliminating mistakes (you may not even know you’re making) I think is almost more important.
+Learning proper techniques is one way to see better results when you wash your car, but eliminating mistakes (you may not even know you’re making) I think is almost more important.

 If you’re looking for ways to step up your detailing game, be sure to subscribe to my email list for free detailing tips and tricks to see better results as a beginner.